AmirRMoezi/OpenBMC-Preparation/README.md

 # How to prepare OpenBMC
-In this tutorial, you will learn how to prepare OpenBMC as an open source embedded Linux for AST2500 Evaluation Board.
+In this instructional guide, you will acquire the knowledge necessary to prepare OpenBMC as an open source embedded Linux for implementation on the AST2500-EVB Board.
 <p align="center">
   <img width="300" height="300" src="https://github.com/AmirRMoezi/OpenBMC/blob/main/OpenBMC_logo.png">
 </p>

 ## Step 1
-Choose Ubuntu 22.04 LTS as your host.
-Install it on your computer or a virtual environment such as VMWare.
-Do not forget to download updates while installing the Ubuntu.
-After installation process has been completed, check for updates using Software Updater app. then, update the package index files on the system using 'sudo apt-get update' command in terminal.
+Opt for Ubuntu 22.04 LTS as your preferred host operating system.
+Proceed with its installation on your computer or within a virtual environment, such as VMWare.
+Please ensure the inclusion of updates during the Ubuntu installation process.
+Upon the successful completion of the installation procedure, kindly perform a thorough check for updates utilizing the Software Updater application.
+Subsequently, refresh the package index files within the system by executing the 'sudo apt-get update' command in the terminal.

 ## Step 2
 ### Install the requrements: